COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 - Grants Online – A regularly updated list of grant funders covering hundreds of UK wide, regional and local funders supporting the impact of COVID-19.

-- NCVO - Funding Central.
+- Idox – My Funding Central.
 A subscription service.
-Payment is required if your charity’s income is above £100,000.
+Payment is required if your charity’s income is above £30,000.

 - London Funders - has coordinated a list of over 250 Grant Funders that have pledged to stand with the Charity Sector during the COVID-19 pandemic and to operate in a flexible way to support the sector at this time.

-- HMRC - HMRC has a number of webinars and YouTube videos on the various business support packages, including the deferral of VAT and Income Tax payments, the Coronavirus Job Retention Scheme and the HMRC Time to Pay Scheme.
+- HMRC - HMRC has a number of webinars and YouTube videos on the various business support packages, including, the Coronavirus Job Retention Scheme, the Self Employed Income Support Scheme and the COVID-19 Statutory Sick Pay Rebate Scheme.